-, ,, As a worki ng document it is intended that this impact assessment be revisited and updated to capture our latest understanding. - any significant changes made to the school estate, engagement with schools and communities is fundamental and necessary.
-This in twill change and better reflect those engagements as and when they happen. npact e impacts identified that cannot be mitigated against, are there any justifications for not taking any action to improve the negativ been identified? e impacts N/A Are there state why. any adverse impacts that can be justified on the grounds of promoting equality of opportunity for one group, or for any other rea son?
-Please N/A any other proposals or policies that you are aware of that could create a cumulative impact?
-A change or activity in one area may create an impact somewhere else. strategic d alongside the One Stockport Borough Plan, the Local Plan, the Children and Young People's Strategy, the inclusion strategy and othe ocuments provides a framework on which a school place plan can be devised for short, medium, and longer-term sufficiency.
-It is reat cumulative positive impact will occur.
-Based on yc our equality impact analysis, please indicate the outcome of this EqIA.
-Please ind icate the outcome of the EqIA and provide justification and / or changes planned as required.
-A. No major barriers identified, and there are no major changes required - proceed. $\boxtimes$
+As a working document it is intended that this impact assessment be revisited and updated to capture our latest understanding.
+As part of any significant changes made to the school estate, engagement with schools and communities is fundamental and necessary.
+This impact assessment will change and better reflect those engagements as and when they happen.
+If there are impacts identified that cannot be mitigated against, are there any justifications for not taking any action to improve the negative impacts that have been identified?
+N/A Are there any adverse impacts that can be justified on the grounds of promoting equality of opportunity for one group, or for any other reason?
+Please state why.
+N/A Are there any other proposals or policies that you are aware of that could create a cumulative impact?
+This is an impact that appears when you consider services or activities together.
+A change or activity in one area may create an impact somewhere else.
+This plan, alongside the One Stockport Borough Plan, the Local Plan, the Children and Young People's Strategy, the inclusion strategy and other associated strategic documents provides a framework on which a school place plan can be devised for short, medium, and longer-term sufficiency.
+It is reasonable to assume that cumulative positive impact will occur.
+Record on your equality impact analysis, please indicate the outcome of this EalA